Medical malpractice puts patients at risk for many injuries and complications, including a variety of infections that put patients’ lives at risk.

 Methicillin-resistant Staphylococcus aureus, better known as MRSA, is one of the most dangerous infections that can spread due to medical negligence in hospitals and other health care environments.

-Our medical malpractice attorneys in Boston want you to be informed of the risks of contracting MRSA infections in medical facilities.
+Our medical malpractice attorneys want you to be informed of the risks of contracting MRSA infections in medical facilities.
 If you suspect your infection is the result of medical malpractice, contact us today to discuss your case.

 Dangers of MRSA